MariGBerrueta/Jamming/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-For the application to work, *you will need a Spotify account*.
-If you are not log in when using Jamming, the application will open an authentification page requesting you to log in.
+For the application to work, **you will need a Spotify account**.
+If you are not logged in when using Jamming, the application will ask you to.

 ## Other Available Scripts